suncoast-devs/handbook/assignments/jurassic-park.md

 - [ ] Keep track of your dinosaurs in a `List<Dinosaur>`.
 - [ ] When the console application runs, it should let the user choose one of the following actions:
   - [ ] `View`
-    - This command will show the all the dinosaurs in the list, ordered by `WhenAcquired`
+    - This command will show the all the dinosaurs in the list, ordered by `WhenAcquired`.
+If there aren't any dinosaurs in the park then print out a message that there aren't any.
   - [ ] `Add`
     - This command will let the user type in the information for a dinosaur and add it to the list.
 Prompt for the `Name`, `Diet Type`, `Weight` and `Enclosure Number`, but the `WhenAcquired` must be supplied by the code.
   - [ ] `Remove`